 Seed to Soil Contact

-The added mass evenly spread on the soil (or any grow media) forces better seed-to-soil contact.
+The added mass is evenly spread on the soil (or any grow media), forcing better seed-to-soil contact.

 Because we often only spread the seeds on the surface of the grow media (see the second article in this series), the weight helps push the seeds into media where the moisture levels are consistent.